-- 1. While the initial focus has been on the respiratory symptoms of coronavirus disease 2019 as drivers of morbidity and transmission, neuropsychiatric manifestations have been described as well.
+1. While the initial focus has been on the respiratory symptoms of coronavirus disease 2019 as drivers of morbidity and transmission, neuropsychiatric manifestations have been described as well.
 Perhaps most well-known is anosmia or ageusia, which occurs in the absence of nasal congestion or conductive pathology, and which has been attributed to neurotropic extension of SARS-CoV-2 along olfactory nerves, i.e. both neuroepithelial and endothelial tissue express ACE2 receptors.
 More nonspecific manifestations of neuro-COVID have included headache, paresthesias, and delirium (reported in 20-65% of SARS-CoV-2 patients).
-The underlying pathophysiology may be primary (direct viral invasion of CNS) and/or secondary (indirect effects of hypoxia or inflammatory cytokines) in nature, similar to HIV encephalopathy (219). - 2.
-One of the earliest reports of a neuroimaging manifestation was a middle-aged airline worker with acute (hemorrhagic) necrotizing encephalopathy, which demonstrated symmetrical thalamic signal abnormalities on MRI.(220) Later case series identified diffuse confluent symmetrical white matter T2/DWI hyperintensities with microhemorrhages reminiscent of delayed posthypoxic leukoencephalopathy (221) and cortical gray matter with subcortical white matter signal abnormalities suspicious for autoimmune encephalitis in COVID-19 patients with negative CSF RT-PCR.(222) Other autoimmune patterns have also been reported on neuroimaging of COVID-19, e.g. acute disseminated encephalomyelitis (ADEM) and Guillain-Barré syndrome (including Miller Fisher variant). - 3.
-Although these case reports or series have called attention to the less common and more unusual neuroimaging findings of COVID-19, it should be noted that routine cerebrovascular diseases such as acute ischemic strokes, intracranial hemorrhage, and cerebral venous thrombosis are the most common neurological manifestations in hospitalized patients.(223) These cerebrovascular events reflect a combination of baseline risk factors plus endothelial injury with hypercoagulability in COVID-19 and require the usual stroke imaging evaluation (e.g. CTA) for guidance of treatment (e.g. thrombectomy for large vessel occlusion).
+The underlying pathophysiology may be primary (direct viral invasion of CNS) and/or secondary (indirect effects of hypoxia or inflammatory cytokines) in nature, similar to HIV encephalopathy (260).
+A recent postmortem histopathological study including magnetic resonance microscopy (sub-mm resolution at 11.7-Tesla) found a pattern of multifocal microvascular injury in the brain and olfactory bulbs of deceased patients with COVID-19, without evidence of viral infection by RNA PCR or immunostaining.(261)

+- 2. One of the earliest reports of a neuroimaging manifestation was a middle-aged airline worker with acute (hemorrhagic) necrotizing encephalopathy, which demonstrated symmetrical thalamic signal abnormalities on MRI.(262) Later case series identified diffuse confluent symmetrical white matter T2/DWI hyperintensities with microhemorrhages reminiscent of delayed posthypoxic leukoencephalopathy (263) and cortical gray matter with subcortical white matter signal abnormalities suspicious for autoimmune encephalitis in COVID-19 patients with negative CSF RT-PCR.(264) Other autoimmune patterns have also been reported on neuroimaging of COVID-19, e.g. acute disseminated encephalomyelitis (ADEM) and Guillain-Barré syndrome (including Miller Fisher variant). - 3.
+Although these case reports or series have called attention to the less common and more unusual neuroimaging findings of COVID-19, it should be noted that routine cerebrovascular diseases such as acute ischemic strokes, intracranial hemorrhage, and cerebral venous thrombosis are the most common neurological manifestations in hospitalized patients.(265) These cerebrovascular events reflect a combination of baseline risk factors plus endothelial injury with hypercoagulability in COVID-19 and require the usual stroke imaging evaluation (e.g. CTA) for guidance of treatment (e.g. thrombectomy for large vessel occlusion).
+A retrospective study of 2054 patients with COVID-19 from 2 hospitals at epicenter New York City in March-April 2020 found that 278 patients underwent brain CT/MRI, of whom 21% demonstrated acute or subacute findings, most commonly cerebral infarctions (11%) and less commonly parenchymal hematomas (3.6%), cranial nerve abnormalities (2.2%), posterior reversible encephalopathy syndrome (1.1%), or critical illness-associated microbleeds (1.1%).(266)